All Episodes

 Right.

-Well, there then there you go.
+Well, then there you go.

-Okay, keep going, keep going.
+Okay, keep going.

-Okay, and as far as Obama, I wouldn't vote for him, not because he's black, just because I don't think he's got the leadership experience, even though he has got a lot of experience in doing a lot of things, just as far as presidency.
+And as far as Obama, I wouldn't vote for him, not because he's black, just because I don't think he's got the leadership experience, even though he has got a lot of experience in doing a lot of things, just as far as presidency.

-So I mean, as far as the woman, the black man thing, that has nothing to do with it.
+So, I mean, as far as the woman, the black man thing, that has nothing to do with it.

 I would vote for Condoleezza Rice in a heartbeat, and she is a black woman.